 - Receive the AquaDam.
 AquaDams will ship rolled up like a carpet.
 After delivery, the AquaDam must be placed at the top of the starting bank.
 The height and length specifications will influence the weight of the rolled-up dam.
 The number of laborers needed is based on the size of the AquaDam system that will be installed for the project.

 - Unroll the AquaDam.
 The rolled-up AquaDam must be unwrapped before unrolling.
 After unwrapping, unroll the dam down the starting bank into the water to expose the two fill tubes.
 The fill tubes are the plastic material coming out of the woven material at the start of the AquaDam.

-- Connect pumps to the 3″ layflat fill-hoses, or run your own hoses into the (2) fill tubes that form the inner water-tight side-by-side tubes of the AquaDam.
-Anything that goes into the fill-tubes of the AquaDam must be padded, to mitigate inner tube damage potential.
+- Connect the pumps.
+Connect pumps to the 3″ layflat fill-hoses, or run personal hoses into the two fill tubes that create the watertight, side-by-side inner sections of the AquaDam.
+To prevent tube damage, pad any hoses or pumps inserted into the fill tubes.